 The Battle of Trotuș (Moldavian-Ottoman Danube frontier) took place in 1502.
 1502.

-Who won the Battle of Trotuș (Moldavian-Ottoman Danube frontier)?
+What was the outcome of the Battle of Trotuș (Moldavian-Ottoman Danube frontier)?

 The Ottoman Empire were victorious against the Moldova.